Carrie Underwood: 2022–present: Denim & Rhinestones

-Underwood received three nominations for the Country Music Association awards, including Entertainer of the Year, airing November 9, 2022.
+Underwood received three nominations for the Country Music Association Awards, including Entertainer of the Year, airing November 9, 2022.
 On September 16, Underwood joined several artists to honor Vince Gill for a CMT Giants 90 minute special.
-On October 11, Underwood announced the second single from the album, “Hate My Heart”, on social media, impacting radio October 31.
+The second single from the album, "Hate My Heart", was released to radio on October 31.
 The music video premiered November 2.
-She received two nominations for the 50th American Music Awards, airing Nov.
-20, and was announced as a performer.
-She won the award for The Country Artist at the 48th People’s Choice Awards, airing December 6.

-On March 10, 2023, Underwood surprise-released a new single, titled “Out of That Truck.”
-The same week, it was announced Underwood received two nominations and would be performing for the CMT Music Awards, airing live April 2.
+She received two nominations for the American Music Awards of 2022, that aired on November 20.
+She won the award for The Country Artist at the 48th People's Choice Awards, which aired December 6.
+On March 10, 2023, Underwood released a new single, "Out of That Truck".
+The single was sent to country radio in June.
+Underwood received two nominations and was announced to perform for the CMT Music Awards, airing April 2.
+When Guns N' Roses announced their 2023 North American tour, Underwood was announced as the opening act for three dates, including one show in Nashville.